Local and Modern Methods of Crude Palm Oil Extraction

-In my local community in Nigeria, we smallholder farmers use the agelong traditional methods that require manpower, while large-scale palm fruit oil production requires sophisticated modern machinery.
+In my local community in Nigeria, we smallholder farmers use the agelong traditional methods that require manpower to extract the golden oil before processing it into red palm oil.

 Related: What is Palm Oil?